 Some of our directors and executive officers are also part-owners, officers and/or directors of the Advisor, the Manager, CIM Group and their affiliates.
 As a result, they may owe fiduciary duties to these various other entities and their equity owners, which fiduciary duties may from time to time conflict with the fiduciary duties they owe to us and our stockholders.
 Further, these multiple responsibilities may create conflicts of interest for these individuals if they are presented with opportunities that may benefit us and our other affiliates.
-The individuals may be incentivized to allocate investment opportunities to other entities rother affiliated entities could result in actions or inactions that are detrimental to our business, strategy and investment opportunities.
+The individuals may be incentivized to allocate investment opportunities to other entities rather than to us.
+Their loyalties to other affiliated entities could result in actions or inactions that are detrimental to our business, strategy and investment opportunities.